September 27, 2017 | Barb Carr

 6. Develop preventive fixes

-When done, take a moment to recognize the people that helped, and do not forget to celebrate!
-To make things easier, it is worthwhile to learn from those that came before you!
+When done, take a moment to recognize the people who helped, and do not forget to celebrate!
+Learning from those who came before you can make things easier.

 We have long experience with investigations and corrective actions that work.
-A new book by Paradies, Unger & Janney “TapRooT® Root Cause Analysis for Audits and Proactive Performance Improvement” has practical check lists and advice on auditing and implementing corrective action.
+The book, “TapRooT® Root Cause Analysis for Audits and Proactive Performance Improvement,” has practical checklists and advice on auditing and implementing corrective action.
 Read more and order your personal copy here: http://www.taproot.com/store/TapRooT-and-reg-for-Audits-Book-Set.html

 Categories